maxrave-dev/SimpMusic/README.md

 - This app uses hidden API from YouTube Music with some tricks to get data from YouTube Music.
 - Use Spotify Web API and some tricks to get Spotify Canvas and Lyrics
-- Thanks for [InnerTune](https://github.com/z-huang/InnerTune/) for the idea to get data from YouTube Music.
+- Thanks to [InnerTune](https://github.com/z-huang/InnerTune/) for the idea to get data from YouTube Music.
 This repo is my inspiration to create this app
 - My app is using [SponsorBlock](https://sponsor.ajay.app/) to skip sponsor in YouTube videos.
-- ReturnYouTubeDislike for getting information of votes
+- ReturnYouTubeDislike for getting information on votes
 - Lyrics data from Musixmatch.
 More information [Musixmatch](https://developer.musixmatch.com/)

 ## Privacy

 SimpMusic doesn't have any tracker or third-party server for collecting user data.
-If YouTube logged-in user enable "Send back to Google" feature, SimpMusic only use YouTube Music Tracking API to send listening history and listening record of video to Google for better recommendations and supporting artist or YouTube Creator (For API reference, see [this](https://github.com/maxrave-dev/SimpMusic/blob/13f7ab6e5fa521b62a9fd31a1cefdc2787a1a8af/kotlinYtmusicScraper/src/main/java/com/maxrave/kotlinytmusicscraper/Ytmusic.kt#L639C4-L666C1)).
+If YouTube logged-in users enable "Send back to Google" feature, SimpMusic only uses YouTube Music Tracking API to send listening history and listening record of video to Google for better recommendations and supporting artist or YouTube Creator (For API reference, see [this](https://github.com/maxrave-dev/SimpMusic/blob/13f7ab6e5fa521b62a9fd31a1cefdc2787a1a8af/kotlinYtmusicScraper/src/main/java/com/maxrave/kotlinytmusicscraper/Ytmusic.kt#L639C4-L666C1)).